-- Internal procedures that ensure objective choices in commissioning non-Assurance Engagements; and - A corporate governance structure, such as an audit committee, that provides appropriate oversight and communications regarding a Firm's services. - 291.8 Paragraphs 291.100 and onwards describe how the conceptual framework approach to Independence is to be applied.
-These paragraphs do not address all the circumstances and relationships that create or may create threats to Independence. - In deciding whether to accept or continue an Engagement, or whether a particular individual may be a member of the Assurance Team, a Firm shall identify and evaluate any threats to Independence.
-If the threats are not at an Acceptable Level, and the decision is whether to accept an Engagement or include a particular individual on the Assurance Team, the Firm shall determine whether safeguards are available to eliminate the threats or reduce them to an Acceptable Level.
-If the decision is whether to continue an Engagement, the Firm shall determine whether any existing safeguards will continue to be effective to eliminate the threats or reduce them to an Acceptable Level or whether other safeguards will need to be applied or whether the Engagement needs to be terminated.
-Whenever new information about a threat comes to the attention of the Firm during the Engagement, the Firm shall evaluate the significance of the threat in accordance with the conceptual framework approach. - 291.10 Throughout this section, reference is made to the significance of threats to Independence.
-In evaluating the significance of a threat, qualitative as well as quantitative factors shall be taken into account. - 291.11 This section does not, in most cases, prescribe the specific responsibility of individuals within the Firm for actions related to Independence because responsibility may differ depending on the size, structure and organisation of a Firm.
-The Firm is required by International Standards on Quality Control to establish policies and procedures designed to provide it with reasonable assurance that Independence is maintained when required by relevant ethical standards.
+- 291.7 Many different circumstances, or combinations of circumstances, may be relevant in assessing threats to Independence.
+It is impossible to define every situation that creates threats to Independence and to specify the appropriate action.
+Therefore, this Code establishes a conceptual framework that requires Firms and members of Assurance Teams to identify, evaluate, and address threats to Independence.
+The conceptual framework approach assists Members in Public Practice in complying with the ethical requirements in this Code.
+It accommodates many variations in circumstances that create threats to Independence and can deter a Member from concluding that a situation is permitted if it is not specifically prohibited. - 291.8 Paragraphs 291.100 and onwards describe how the conceptual framework approach to Independence is to be applied.
+These paragraphs do not address all the circumstances and relationships that create or may create threats to Independence. - 291.9 In deciding whether to accept or continue an engagement, or whether a particular individual may be a member of the Assurance Team, a Firm shall identify and evaluate any threats to Independence.
+If the threats are not at an Acceptable Level, and the decision is whether to accept an engagement or include a particular individual on the Assurance Team, the Firm shall determine whether safeguards are available to eliminate the threats or reduce them to an Acceptable Level.
+If the decision is whether to continue an engagement, the Firm shall determine whether any existing safeguards will continue to be effective to eliminate the threats or reduce them to an Acceptable Level or whether other safeguards will need to be applied or whether the engagement needs to be terminated.
+Whenever new information about a threat comes to the attention of the Firm during the engagement, the Firm shall evaluate the significance of the threat in accordance with the conceptual framework approach. - 291.10 Throughout this section, reference is made to the significance of threats to Independence.
+In evaluating the significance of a threat, qualitative as well as quantitative factors shall be taken into account. - AUST291.10.1 Where a Member in Public Practice identifies multiple threats to Independence, which individually may not be significant, the Member shall evaluate the significance of those threats in aggregate and the safeguards applied or in place to eliminate some or all of the threats or reduce them to an Acceptable Level in aggregate.

+291.11 This section does not, in most cases, prescribe the specific responsibility of individuals within the Firm for actions related to Independence because responsibility may differ depending on the size, structure and organisation of a Firm.
+The Firm is required by APES 320 Quality Control for Firms to establish policies and procedures designed to provide it with reasonable assurance that Independence is maintained when required by relevant ethical standards.